 Price includes: ·

-- 2 Express train travel: Shenzhen / Guilin + Shanghai / Beijing.·
+- Express train travel: Hong Kong to Guilin & Shanghai to Beijing.·

 - Entrances to all sites as per itinerary·